tmtxt/tmtxt.github.com/_posts/2012-12-27-battle-ship-game.md

 Battleship is a turn-based strategy game for 2 players.
 In this game, each player has 5 ships placed on a grid.
 Player cannot see the opponent’s ships.
 The game will end when one of two players has no more ships on his grid.

+# Download

+Here is the source of the game on Github: [Battle Ship Game on Github](https://github.com/tommytxtruong/battleship)
+The actual source is the BattleShip folder which is a Netbeas project.
+Import it with Netbeans and have fun ;) Remember this is just for my assignment.

 # How to play

 ### Start Game Window